oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

 3. Click on the 'Service Console' -->  Go to 'Nodes' tab from the Blockchain Admin Console Dashboard --> copy the REST Proxy URL of this platform instance.
   ![Service Console](images/3-gateway-4.bc.1.png)

 4. Changing the target environment in Blockchain AppBuilder to 'Marketplace' Also change the channel to 'car-marketplace'.
-Add the Init Parameters needed (org/_id: marketplace, user/_id: marketplace)
+Add the Init Parameters needed (org\_id: marketplace, user\_id: marketplace)

   ![Founder Deployment](images/2-app-builder-cartitlereg-deploy-2.png)
   ![Founder Deployment](images/2-app-builder-cartitlereg-deploy-3.png)